tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Supported importing through CocoaPods for TUIKit.
 - Added the Contacts interface for TUIKit.
 - Added the Adding Friends interface for TUIKit.
-- Added the Blocklist interface for TUIKit.
+- Added the Blacklist interface for TUIKit.
 - Added the Search Friend interface for TUIKit.
 - Added the New Friends interface for TUIKit.
-- Added the Remarks, Blocklist, and Delete Friend features to the friend's profile page for TUIKit.
+- Added the Remarks, Blacklist, and Delete Friend features to the friend's profile page for TUIKit.
 - Supported modification of nicknames, personal signature, date of birth, gender, and location on the user profile page for TUIKit.
 - Improve the group pinning feature for TUIKit.